matevzkusterle/Snake_game/README.md

 # Snake_game

-Simple snake game that you can run in the terminal, made by using curses library.
+Simple snake game in python that you can run in the terminal, made by using curses library.